Gabriel Arias Player Props: Guardians vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 15th in MLB.

-- Cardinals pitchers combine to rank 13th in baseball in home runs surrendered (56 total, 1.1 per game).
+- Cardinals pitchers combine to rank 11th in baseball in home runs given up (56 total, one per game).

-- The righty's last appearance was on Sunday against the Los Angeles Dodgers, when he went 4 2/3 innings, surrendering three earned runs while allowing four hits.
+- The lefty's most recent time out came on Monday against the Cincinnati Reds, when he tossed four innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.